TahaZre/Guess-Number-Game/README.md

-Simple Guess Number Game in C# ( CSharp ) witg Console .Net 6
+Simple Guess Number Game in C# ( CSharp ) with Console .Net 6